Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

 Some React specific patterns can help with designing more flexible APIs.
 They facility **parent to child** and **child to parent** communication.
 The way you use these factors into how flexible and potentially more complex components can become, so they are worth considering when designing a components API.

 You can read about how these work in the react documentation.
-Im not going to go into depth about what they are here.
+I'm not going to go into depth about what they are here.

 ### Context